Deadly quake rocks Taiwan

 The quake, which knocked out power in several parts of the capital Taipei, hit at 7.58am on Wednesday (local time) at a depth of 15.5km just off the eastern coast of Taiwan, according to Taiwan's Central Weather Administration.

-Taiwan's fire department said one person is suspected to have been crushed to death by falling rocks in the mountainous, sparsely populated eastern county of Hualien where the epicentre was, with more than 50 injured.
+Taiwan's government said four people had died in the mountainous, sparsely populated eastern county of Hualien where the epicentre was, with more than 50 injured.

 Taiwan television stations showed footage of buildings at precarious angles in Hualien, where the quake struck as people were going to work and school.
 At least 26 buildings have collapsed, more than half in Hualien.
 About 20 people were trapped and rescue work was under way, the fire department said.